Corporate earnings reports will compete for attention with whatever Europe throws at markets Tuesday.

 Europe had the upper hand Monday, as fears about a bigger Spanish bailout fed worries that maybe Italy could also need help.
 Greece stayed in the headlines ahead of Tuesday’s meeting between Greek officials and the “troika” of EU, IMF, and European Central Bank officials.

-After the closing bell, Moody’s lowered the outlook on Germany’s triple A rating to negative from stable, due to increased uncertainties and a greater chance Greece could leave the euro zone.
+After the closing bell, Moody’s to negative from stable, due to increased uncertainties and a greater chance Greece could leave the euro zone.

 Stocks and commodities fell Monday, and U.S. Treasury yields fell to all-time lows.
 The dollar gained against the euro, while Spanish bond yields snapped higher.
 Spain’s 10-year was as high as 7.5 percent.